strexx/IoT-NodeMCU/README.md

 ##### History

-Returns JSON file with history of all measured distances from television.
+Returns JSON with information of all measured distances from television.

 ```
 [